mrfresh382/app_wsgi/README.md

 ### Hello World and First Steps
 I started this project by baseline configuring the server and creating a "Hello World" WSGI app.

 `if __name__ == '__main__':` section had to be updated to convert to WSGI to run with Apache Web Server.
 I did not setup a WSGI-APP daemon or create an '_init_.py' file as other students alluded to using.
 I was able to avoid these 2 steps and the app works just fine.
-This VM is serving a single function, so this step could be bypassed for the project, but would be imporant in other applications.
+This VM is serving a single function, so this step could be bypassed for the project, but would be important in other applications.

 ### Pulled WebServer App files from GitHub
 I had to create a new GitHub repo due to the previous project getting corrupt.
 The web server files are in /var/www/app_wsgi.
 The shebang line, absolute paths, and other bugs were debugged here.